Entertainment News Roundup: Disney CEO, responding to LGBTQ employees, says company's stories promote inclusion; Ed Sheeran denies borrowing ideas in 'Shape of You' copyright trial and more | Entertainment

 Ed Sheeran sings, says he wants to clear his name at copyright trial

-British chart-topper Ed Sheeran sang part of his 2017 mega-hit "Shape Of You" in court on Tuesday in a copyright trial over the song, and said melodies can sound similar without being copied.
+British chart-toppper Ed Sheeran sang part of his 2017 mega hit "Shape Of You" in court on Tuesday in a copyright trial over the song, and said melodies can sound similar without being copied.
 The chart-topper is in a legal battle with grime artist Sami Chokri, who performs as Sami Switch, and music producer Ross O'Donoghue, who argue "Shape of You" infringes "particular lines and phrases" from their 2015 song "Oh Why".

 (With inputs from agencies.)